MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-hardware-monitoring.md

 - Boot drives

 > [!NOTE]
 > Prior to enabling this feature, you must validate with your hardware partner that they are ready.
+Your hardware partner will also provide the detailed steps for enabling this feature in the BMC.

 ## SNMP listener scenario